 It can seem like an irritation having to spend more time tailoring your content when you’re already busy.
 However, the fact is that once you have your head around the main points and themes it will become second nature.

 Not only will all your users, disabled or not, benefit from clearer site design.
 You’ll also benefit from it in an SEO sense.
 It’s a great thing to pick up as once you’re over the hump of incorporating it you’ll naturally benefit and be better SEO as a result.

-You can now go as far as to shout from the rooftops about how good your site accessibility is.
-You Just have to get in touch with other websites and organisations that advocate this.
-Free high quality organic links ahoy!
+As an SEO company, you can now go as far as to shout from the rooftops about how good your site accessibility is.
+You just have to get in touch with other websites and organizations that advocate this.
+Free high-quality organic links ahoy